iammuhammadusama321/JavaScript/README.md

 # JavaScript
-covering the whole javascript playlist with chai and code
+covering main concepts of javascript with buildnig projects knowledge